altancode/apex/how.md

 ## In The Beginning
 When I first created Apex, I was using an NVIDIA Sheild.
 However, I've recently replaced it with a 2nd generation Apple TV 4K.

+With the Shield, Apex would optimization switching between HDR 1200 and HDR 4000 modes.
+As mentioned in the README, one aspect of Apex is that it performs this reliably and does not need "worst case timeouts".

 ## How it's connected